 A Case Study

-I want to share one of my recent case studies with you.
-Amy began working with me in January of this year.
+Amy began working with me in January of 2016.
 She initially came to me with long standing neck, back, hip and ankle pain.
 Before working with me she had been to a variety of other health practitioners with little to no lasting relief in her symptoms.

 Today, Amy has completed her program with me, and she continues to practice her exercise routines on her own at home.
 Her most recent feedback is that many of her aches and pains are gone, and she is continuing to make progress with her mobility, alignment and function.